stijndehaes/electric-vehicle-ev-dynamic-charging-home-assistant-/README.md

 This blueprint dynamically adjusts the charging rate, ensuring that the vehicle uses the **maximum available power** without exceeding the contracted limit.
 It also supports **different power limits for day and night** to optimize charging based on electricity tariffs.

+**If you found this project helpful, please consider buying me a coffee!**

 <div align="center">
   <a href='https://ko-fi.com/K3K819CO23' target='_blank'>